rolang/dumbo/README.md

 - In Scala 3 the resource files will be listed / checked at compile time.
   In case the resource location can't be found in the classpath or multiple locations were found, a compilation error will appear.
-- For Scala Native ensure to have [embedded resources](https://scala-native.org/en/stable/lib/javalib.html?highlight=resources#embedding-resources) enabled:
+- For Scala Native ensure to have [embedded resources](https://scala-native.org/en/stable/lib/javalib.html?highlight=resources#embedding-resources) enabled.
 - In Scala 2 the resource location will be checked at runtime
 - In Scala 2 + Native you'll be required to pass a list of resources as we can't list resources from a location at runtime, e.g. like: